MAV-VUE: Flying a micro-drone with an iPhone

 Using an iPhone to fly a small, autonomous drone.

-MAV-VUE is the result of my Master’s of Engineering research.
+MAV-VUE is the result of my Master’s of Engineering research from 2008-2010.
 My thesis, Collaborative Exploration of Unexplored Environments with a Micro Aerial Vehicle, is based upon this research.

 Unmanned Aerial Vehicles (UAVs), such as the military’s Predator drone, currently require sophisticated and intensive training to operate.
 For example, an Air Force Predator UAV requires two full-time operators, both certified pilots who have attended a 10-week training course.
 Advances in UAV design have led to personal, micro aerial vehicles (MAVs) which can range in size from a fly to a basketball.
 MAVs are even more difficult to fly than their larger cousins due to a lack of conventional control surfaces like rudders and flaps.
 These MAVs are intended for use by soldiers or other highly trained first-responder personnel for real-time scouting and exploration.
 It is therefore impractical to demand the additional specialized training required to operate such a complex craft with a traditional joystick or remote control.